cortexproject/cortex/docs/configuration/config-file-reference.md

 global_limits:
   # Max ingestion rate (samples/sec) that ingester will accept.
 This limit is
   # per-ingester, not per-tenant.
 Additional push requests will be rejected.
-0 =
-  # unlimited.
+  # This limit only works when using blocks engine.
+0 = unlimited.
   # CLI flag: -ingester.instance-limits.max-ingestion-rate
   [max_ingestion_rate: <float> | default = 0]